lomorage/homepage/content/installation-android.md

 Then you can click the right up more menu to **Manage account**.

-At there, the app will automatically find the lomorage service if you installed on Mac/Windows or Raspberry pi.
+At there, the app will automatically find the Lomorage service if you installed on Mac/Windows or Raspberry pi.

 <div align="center">